 “You can avoid body odor after exercise just by using a baby wipe or even a damp paper towel on your armpits and other areas to remove the sweat,” Silverman says.
 “Shaving the armpits reduces the chances of body odor there.
-Wearing loose, natural fabrics that let the skin breathe also helps.
-Deodorants cut body odor by making the skin in the armpits more acidic, but they may also increase the risk of breast cancer (the evidence isn’t strong for this, however)."
+Wearing loose, natural fabrics that let the skin breathe also helps.”

 Eva Glasrud, a psychologist and life coach at The Happy Talent, agrees that there are few times when showering right after a workout is a necessity.
-Unless you’re wrestling or rolling around on mats that are known to have fungus, ringworm, staph, etc., Glasrud says there is no reason you have to shower immediately after a workout.
+Unless you’re wrestling or rolling around on mats that are known to have fungus, ringworm or staph, Glasrud says there is no reason you have to shower immediately after a workout.

 None of this is to say it’s preferable to wait hours until you shower.
 If the opportunity to cleanse sweat from your skin presents itself, David E. Bank, founder of The Center for Dermatology, Cosmetic & Laser Surgery, is on the side of washing so that your pores do not become clogged with dirt and oil.

-“There is no precise time that it takes for the sweat to block the pores," Bank says.
-"The sooner you can shower, the better.
-Showing after exercise, especially if you sweat excessively, should be as essential to your routine as your workout for several reasons.
+“There is no precise time that it takes for the sweat to block the pores,” says Bank.
+“The sooner you can shower, the better.
+Showering after exercise, especially if you sweat excessively, should be as essential to your routine as your workout for several reasons.
 The first is your hygiene: No one wants to smell you or your workout on you!
 Also, if sweat builds up on your skin, it will clog your pores, not allowing your skin to breathe.
 And if you have a cut or skin abrasion, sweat can get trapped in there and can cause an infection.”